mariellecarnecer99/vue-analytics-chart-widgets/README.md

 const app = createApp(App)

-// Pass environment variables as options to the registerPlugins function app.use(registerPlugins, {
+// Pass environment variables or localStorage data as options to the registerPlugins function app.use(registerPlugins, {
-  apiUrl: { your_api_url }
+  apiUrl: { your_api_url },
+  authToken: { your_auth_token }
 })

 app.mount('#app')